johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * Which optimizations (e.g., indexes, views) did you create?
 Why?

 !!!!!
-Create a view for the JavaScript, and an index for neighborhoods !!!!!!
+Create a view for the JavaScript map, and an index for neighborhoods !!!!!!

+?Create views for plotly plots?

+Make efficient queries for the webpage's api calls.

+I'm biased towards speed of query to load on the webpage.
+I will be the only one updating the database, and that infrequently, so the amount of time and complexity involved doesn't bother me.
+The amount of memory storage necessary is mostly inconsequential to me.

 ## Limitations